On today’s date in 2002, former pope John Paul II arrived in Toronto for the 10th World Youth Day 2002 (WYD2002).

 With deteriorating health, there was speculation John Paul II would be unable to attend the celebrations; however, he did, and at his arrival address, he thanked all levels of the Canadian government for supporting WYD.

 In 2002, Canada Post issued a 48-cent (then the domestic rate) multi-coloured stamp (Scott #1957) to commemorate WYD2002.
 Printed by Ashton-Potter on JAC paper using six-colour lithography, the stamps were die cut with general tagging along each side.
-Measuring 30 mm x 40 mm (vertical), the stamps were available in sealed and unsealed booklets of eight stamps.
-The official first-day cover was cancelled in Toronto.
+Measuring 30 millimetres by 40 millimetres (vertical), the stamps were available in sealed and unsealed booklets of eight stamps.
+An official first-day cover was cancelled in Toronto.

 Designed by Lise Giguère, of Montréal, with photography by François Brunelle, the stamp incorporated the WYD logo without compromising its aesthetic qualities and while maintaining the religious atmosphere of the event.
 The prominent logo consists of four elements to symbolize the location, participants and spirit of this international event.
 The cross symbolizes the presence of Jesus Christ and has a shape similar to the pope’s pastoral staff.
 A yellow circle represents the attending youth, while the blue section represents the oceans and waters of Canada.
 The three open sides symbolize the oceans bordering Canada: Pacific on the west, Atlantic on the east, and Arctic to the north.
 The maple leaf is Canada’s national symbol and is representative of the kindness and hospitality foreign guests often receive.